HLasse/TextDescriptives/docs/readability.md

 The *readability* component adds the following readabiltiy metrics under the `._.readability` attribute to `Doc` objects.

-Here are the descriptions added for the other readability metrics:

-* **[Gunning-Fog](https://en.wikipedia.org/wiki/Gunning_fog_index)**, is a readability index for English writing.
+* **[Gunning-Fog](https://en.wikipedia.org/wiki/Gunning_fog_index)**, is a readability index originally developed for English writing, but works for any language.
 The index estimates the years of formal education needed to understand the text on a first reading.
-A fog index of 12 requires the reading level of a U.S. high school senior (around 18 years old).
+A Gunning-Fog index of 12 requires the reading level of a U.S. high school senior (around 18 years old).
 The formula for calculating the index is:

     *Grade level = 0.4 × (ASL + PHW)*